 Whether you’re building an object detection algorithm or a semantic segmentation model, it’s vital to have a good dataset.
-Thanks to continued progress in the field of computer vision, there are several open source aerial image datasets on the Internet.
+Thanks to continued progress in the field of computer vision, there are several open-source drone datasets with aerial images on the Internet.
 However, it’s not always easy to find the one that could kickstart your project.

 At Lionbridge, we know how frustrating it is when you can’t find the training data you need.
 That’s why we’ve compiled this collection of datasets to get your project off to a good start.
 From urban satellite image datasets to FPV drone videos, the data below will help you to get your aerial image research off to a good start.

 Satellite Imagery Databases and Datasets

 DOTA: A Large-scale Dataset for Object Detection in Aerial Images: The 2800+ images in this collection are annotated using 15 object categories.
 This dataset is frequently cited in research papers and is updated to reflect changing real-world conditions.

 Cars Overhead With Context (COWC): Containing data from 6 different locations, COWC has 32,000+ examples of cars annotated from overhead.